itsbk13/CyberShield_ext/README.md

 - Start the backend server.
 - Load the browser extension.
 - Interact with the extension:
-  - Toggle the "Analyse" button to enable threat level analysis with the backend-trained model.
+  - Toggle the `Analyse` button to enable threat level analysis with the backend-trained model.
-  - If "Analyse" is on, the AI chatbot will scan and respond with threat levels (Safe, Medium, High) and advice otherwise it will reply conversationally.
+  - If `Analyse` is on, the AI chatbot will scan and respond with threat levels `(Safe, Medium, High)` and advice otherwise it will reply conversationally.
-  - Switch languages using the dropdown to test multilingual support.
+  - `Switch languages` using the dropdown to test multilingual support.
 - Monitor the scanning indicator and threat level UI for real-time feedback when analysis is active.

 ## Technologies

 - **Python, Django**: Backend framework with REST API for fraud analysis.
-- **Machine Learning Models**: Pickle-based models for phishing and IEEE fraud detection.
+- **Machine Learning Models**: Pickle-based models for phishing and fraud detection.
 - **Mistral AI**: Powers the chatbot for conversational fraud refinement and natural language processing.
 - **Google Translate API**: Enables multilingual support for over 100 languages.
 - **HTML, CSS, JavaScript**: Frontend for the browser extension with dynamic UI.